ajahne/blog/_drafts/2023-3-30-crucial-conversations-chapter-notes.md

 - Name the game and stop playing it

 Stop and ask yourself some questions
-- what I really want for myself/others/the relationship
+- What do I really want for myself/others/the relationship
 - How would I behave if I really wanted this

 ## Chapter 4 - Learn to Look
 - Reactions when crucial conversations are happening: silence and violence (when the conversation is not safe)
 - Monitor yourself and your stress; how are your reacting?
 (Style under stress)
-- Look at content and conditions, watch for safety problems
+- Look at content and conditions, watch for safety problems (e.g. is someone in the conversation getting quiet or reacting with sarcasm)

 ## Chapter 5 - Make it Safe
 - Build up trust and mutual purpose